Payment instructions

 Purpose Codes

-Some countries and currencies require a purpose of payment code within the payment instruction.
-This requirement enables beneficiary banks and government authorities to effectively monitor and categorize incoming payments.
+Some countries, currencies and rails require purpose and category codes in the payment instruction.
+This requirement enables beneficiary banks and government authorities to effectively process, monitor and categorize incoming payments.

 CNH to China